seydx/homebridge-tado-thermostat/README.md

 # Homebridge Plugin for Tado Smart Thermostats

-A platform that exposes all Tado Smart Thermostats to HomeKit via [Homebridge](https://github.com/nfarina/homebridge) with additional modes like Heat, Cool, Off, Automatic mode and integrated battery information.
+A platform that expose all Tado Smart Thermostats to HomeKit via [Homebridge](https://github.com/nfarina/homebridge) with additional modes like Heat, Cool, Off, Automatic mode and integrated battery information.
+Also able to expose weather temperature sensor or occupancy sensors with FakeGato ability.

 ## Why do we need this plugin?

-Because, native Tado exposes a thermostat with the possiblity to adjust ONLY the temperature value for heating and the power mode (On/Off).
+Because, native Tado expose only thermostats with the possiblity to adjust the temperature value for heating and the power mode (On/Off).

 With this plugin, you can set several modes, like: